-While Shawn Jadnircek, the farm manager at Wild Hope Farm, has done some small experiments with sunn hemp and millet as summer covers for no-till fall-planted crops, we would like to conduct a more controlled experiment in order to examine what mix of sunn hemp, Japanese millet, soybeans and buckwheat result in the best weed suppression and yield for our fall-planted broccoli.
+While the farm management team at Wild Hope Farm has done some small experiments with sunn hemp and millet as summer covers for no-till fall-planted crops, we would like to conduct a more controlled experiment in order to examine what mix of sunn hemp, Japanese millet, soybeans and buckwheat result in the best weed suppression and yield for our fall-planted broccoli.
 If we find a successful mix, this would bring our no-till crops to 75% of our total production, increasing our ecological and financial sustainability as a farm business.

-In order to investigate which summer covers work the best, we will evaluate 1) weed suppression 2) total yields and 3) total labor hours for each treatment including bed preparation, transplanting and weeding.
+In order to investigate which summer covers work the best, we evaluated 1) weed suppression 2) total yields and 3) total labor hours for each treatment including bed preparation, transplanting and weeding.

 1) Tilled after Sunnhemp (100lbs/acre)

 2) Crimped Sunn Hemp (100lbs/acre)